 Which Debts Qualify for Bankruptcy?

-Essentially, almost any legal debts are debts that qualify you to declare bankruptcy as long as you can prove your overall financial situation makes it impossible for you to pay them.
+Essentially, almost any legal debts are debts that qualify for you to declare bankruptcy as long as you can prove your overall financial situation makes it impossible for you to repay them.
 Financial profiles can include any combination of consumer and non-consumer debts and bankruptcy can be caused by anything from unsuccessful investments or business decisions to poor money management, illness, loss of employment, natural disasters, or an economic downturn.

 What Are the Different Types of Debts?

 Unsecured debt is related to purely monetary loans or to debts that do not have physical collateral.
 This includes credit card debt and any type of cash advance or loan for a service or item that isn’t an asset.
-Included in unsecured debt is debt for medical bills, legal judgments, and credit accounts in collections.
+Included in unsecured debt are medical bills, legal judgments, and credit accounts in collections.
 Student loans can also be unsecured, but often they are “guaranteed” by the government and have special rules that apply to them.